Albert Kotin: Biography

-(1947–1951) at The Art Students League of New York, New York City; under the GI Bill he went to study with Hans Hofmann in Provincetown and in New York City.
+(1947–1951) at The Art Students League of New York, New York City; under the G.I.
+Bill he went to study with Hans Hofmann in Provincetown and in New York City.

 He participated in the Federal Art Project: Public Works of Art Project (PWAP) (1933–34) and Works Progress Administration/Federal Art Project (WPA/FAP) (1935–40).

 Kotin won competitions that were funded through commissions under the Treasury Department's Section of Painting and Sculpture (later known as The Section of Fine Arts) in Ada, Ohio, and in Arlington, New Jersey.
 He completed two WPA murals, The City and The Marsh for the Kearney, New Jersey, post office in 1938.

 Kotin served in the U.S. Army military service during World War II (1941–1945).

 After the war Kotin found a studio on 10th Street.
 He soon joined the "Downtown Group" which represented a group of artists who found studios in lower Manhattan in the area bounded by 8th and 12th street between First and Sixth Avenues during the late 1940s and early 1950s.
 These artists were called the "Downtown Group" as opposed to the "Uptown Group" established during the war at The Art of This Century Gallery.

 In 1949 Kotin joined the "Artists' Club" located at 39 East 8th Street.

 Albert Kotin was chosen by his fellow artists to show in the Ninth Street Show held on May 21 – June 10, 1951.

 The show was located at 60 East 9th Street on the first floor and the basement of a building which was about to be demolished.

 "The artists celebrated not only the appearance of the dealers, collectors and museum people on the 9th Street, and the consequent exposure of their work but they celebrated the creation and the strength of a living community of significant dimensions."